 When you enroll in two plans, one through your employer and one through Medicare, you may have additional coverage benefits.
 If your primary coverage doesn’t cover something you require, your secondary health insurance coverage might be able to pay the bill.

 If you are working and receiving health coverage, the size of the company you work for will determine whether Medicare or your employer group health coverage pays first.

-You must already have a Part A plan in order to enroll in a Part B plan.
+You must already have Part A in order to enroll in Part B.

 If you are interested in signing up for Medicare coverage while still working, here’s three ways to do so:

 - Call 1-800-772-1213

 - Starting to plan for your retirement?
 Visit our Retirement Starter for the tools and resources to help you get started.